grimesbot/MRDA_LinearRegression_UI/README.md

 Implementation
 ---------------
 LinearRegression.py gets 2023 game data hardcoded in Python in GameList_history.py and merges it with 2024 and newer game data retrieved from the MRDA Central API.
-Using this data it calculates Rankings for each Wednesday starting October 25th 2023 (after Western Hemisphere Cup) through the upcoming ranking deadline date using the Weighted Least Squares method of the StatsModel Python package.
-LinearRegression.py writes all of this historical, current and future ranking data to a JavaScript variable rankings_history in mrda_rankings_history.js for visualization purposes in the local Web UI.
-It also writes all of these ranking results to as JSON to linear_regression_rankings.json for external use.
-It is run on a daily schedule to update rankings based on new game data and score updates or corrections on MRDA Central.
+Using this data it calculates Rankings for each Wednesday starting October 25th 2023 (after Western Hemisphere Cup) through the upcoming ranking deadline date using the [Weighted Least Squares](https://en.wikipedia.org/wiki/Weighted_least_squares) method of the [StatsModel](https://www.statsmodels.org/stable/index.html) Python package.
+LinearRegression.py writes all of this team, game and historical ranking data to JavaScript files for visualization purposes in the local Web UI.
+It also writes all of these teams, games and historical ranking results to JSON files for external use.
+It is run every two hours via GitHub Actions and will recalculate all rankings whenever game data from the MRDA Central API has changed, accounting for newly added score reports and historical score corrections.

 The Web UI at index.html displays the results in a chart and a table.
 It also calculates Active Status and Postseason Eligibility using games data produced by LinearRegression.py.
 Clicking on a team displays their Ranking Points history with error bars.
 It also shows data points for individual games played and the Game Ranking Points they would have earned in the previous Average Ranking Points algorithm adapted from WFTDA's 2023 system.
 Game data points will appear above the Ranking Point line the more the team exceeded the predicted score ratio at the time and or below the line the more they underperformed compared to the expected score ratio.